chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 The Uniqueness Clause states that if the concatenation of two characters *ⲁ* and *ⲃ* is equal to the concatenation of two other characters *ⲅ* and *ⲇ*, then it must be the case that *ⲁ* is equal to *ⲅ* and *ⲃ* is equal to *ⲇ*.
 In other words, there's only one set of Characters that can form a given String through concatenation.

 It is assumed that the operation of concatenation is closed with respect to the set of all Strings **S**.
 In other words, concatenation will always yield a String.
 This assumption is partly captured in the Comprehension Clause of Definition 1.1.1.
 This clause ensures that the result of concatenating any Character with a String is a String.
 However, this clause in and of itself does not ensure the closure of **S** with respect to concatenation.
-In order to close **S**, an additional assumption must be introduced.
+In order to close **S** over concatenation, an additional assumption must be introduced.
 Before introducing this assumption in the form of an axiom, a brief explanation is required for this departure from convention.

-Concatenation as it is normally found in the fields of automata theory or regular expressions is treated as a primitive operation performed between two strings operands.
+Concatenation as it is normally found in the fields of automata theory or regular expressions is treated as a primitive operation performed between two string operands.
 Concatenation of multiple strings is then defined inductively, similary to Definition 1.1.1 but differing in the essential quality that it treats of only strings.
-The current formulation differs in that concatenation in this system is not conceived as the "joining" of two or more Strings.
+The current formulation differs in that concatenation in this system is not conceived, at least in the primitive stage, as the "joining" of two or more Strings.
 Instead, the formal system under construction treats concatenation as an elementary operation that occurs between Characters and Strings, i.e. it is a *hetergeneous* operation.

 The reason for this distinction will become clear as the formal theory begins to detail palindromic structures that display symmetry across linguistic levels.
 It should only be noted at this point that Definition 1.1.1 is a conscious decision to depart from convention.

-To make this distinction plain, it should be noted that given an Alphabet **Σ** and Definition 1.1.1, one still cannot say the result of a concatenation of two Characters is a String, nor make any claim about the contents of **S**, the set of all Strings.
+To make this distinction plain, consider that given an Alphabet **Σ** and Definition 1.1.1, one still cannot say the result of a concatenation of two Characters is a String, nor make any claim about the contents of **S**, the set of all Strings.
 The Comprehension Clause of Definition 1.1.1 only states the result of concatenating a Character with a String is a String.
 It says nothing at all about whether or not single Characters themselves are Strings, and thus it says nothing about whether the result of concatenating two or more Characters is itself a String.

 In order to rectify this, the first (official) Axiom is now introduced.